-Deferred outflows of resources totaling \$1,331,788 are related to the net pension liability that was recorded on the College's financials this year.
+Deferred outflows of resources totaling \$1,793,885 are related to the net pension liability that was recorded on the College's financials.

 Current liabilities include amounts payable to suppliers for goods and services, accrued payroll and related liabilities, the current portion of Certificate of Participation (COP) debt, deposits held for others and unearned revenue.
 Current liabilities can fluctuate from year to year depending on the timeliness of vendor invoices and resulting vendor payments, especially in the area of capital assets and improvements.
-The increase in current liabilities from FY 2015 to FY 2016 is due to an increase in the year-end amounts owed to the State Treasurer, a decrease in accounts payable, and an increase in unearned revenue for summer and fall quarter received prior to the start of the FY 2017.
+The decrease in current liabilities from FY 2016 to FY 2017 can be partially attributed to the payout related to the settlement of Moore vs. HCA, which was accrued as a liability in FY 2016, and a decrease in unearned revenue, as the Washington State Legislature did not pass a budget until the end of June, causing a delay in the availability of financial aid funds to pay summer quarter tuition.

 Non-current liabilities primarily consist of the value of vacation and sick leave earned but not yet used by employees, the College's proportionate share of net pension liability, and the long-term portion of Certificates of Participation debt.
-The College's non-current liabilities mainly increased from recording additional net pension liability, offset with a decrease in the long-term portion of Certificates of Participation debt as the College pays down the principal owed on Certificates of Participation for Student Union Building and Lacey Campus Building One.
+The College's non-current liabilities increased due to the implementation of GASB Statement No. 73, reflecting the College's proportionate share of the net pension liability.
+This was offset with a decrease in the long-term portion of Certificates of Participation debt as the College pays down the principal owed on Certificates of Participation for Student Union Building and Lacey Campus Building One.

-Deferred inflows of resources related to the College's net pension liability totaled \$859,562.
+Deferred inflows of resources related to the College's net pension liability totaled \$714,869.
 Deferred inflows or resources include the calculated difference between actual and projected investment earnings on the state's pension plans.